antonio-leitao/tinydocs/README.md

 # Example

-The following is an example of the documentation egenrated for a simple function.
-YOu can finde how `tinydocs` handles and entire directory by checking the [example directory](#https://github.com/antonio-leitao/tinydocs/tree/master/example).
+The following is the documentation generated for an example function.
+You can find how `tinydocs` handles and entire directory by checking the [example directory](#https://github.com/antonio-leitao/tinydocs/tree/master/example).

-## Function
+### Function

 ```python
 module.function(var1, var2, long_var_name=None, *args)